tombijaoui/KPMG_assignment/readme.md

 Both phases rely on a small shared package at the repository root.
 It centralizes Azure credentials, SDK client factories, and logging so phase-specific code stays focused on business logic.

 Credentials are loaded once from a `.env` file at the project root (via `python-dotenv`).
-The `.env` file itself is not committed to Git.
+The `.env` file itself is committed to Git without the API keys, endpoints and API versions of the models.
+When you clone the repo, you have to fill by yourself the different API keys, API versions (available at the end of the endpoint as a parameter) and the different endpoints of the different models

 | Module | Used by | Purpose |
 |--------|---------|---------|